Polypodiales: Taxonomy

 The order Polypodiales was first described by Link in 1833.
 The circumscription of the order has changed over time as ferns have been classified in many different ways (see the review by Christenhusz and Chase, 2014).
 Smith et al. (2006) carried out the first higher-level pteridophyte classification published in the molecular phylogenetic era.
 They referred to the ferns (now including horsetails) as monilophytes, dividing them into four groups, with the vast majority of species being placed in a taxon they called "Polypodiopsida".
 The four-fold grouping has persisted through subsequent systems, despite changes in nomenclature.
 Polypodiopsida is now used for all ferns (sensu lato), with Smith et al.'s group being subclass Polypodiidae.
 This group, which includes Polypodiales, is also informally known as the leptosporangiate ferns, while the remaining three groups (subclasses) are referred to as eusporangiate ferns.
 The Polypodiidae have been divided into seven orders, Polypodiales being the largest.
 The phylogenetic position of Polypodiales in relation to the other orders of Polypodiidae is shown in the following cladogram.

+Evolution

+Despite being the most diverse order of ferns, they appeared relatively late in the evolutionary history of the group, during the Early Cretaceous, and diversified substantially throughout the period.